carmenathom/german_trans_sentiment/README.md

-# german_trans_sentiment
+# German Transgender Sentiment Analysis Tool
-Sentiment analysis project, working to identify how sentiment about trans rights have changed on social media in the 2020s.
+A sentiment analysis project working to identify how sentiment about trans rights have changed on German speaking social media in the 2020s.

+#### Running the project
+To use the already trained classifier, run `use_gbert.py`, replacing `sentences` in main with any list of sentences that you wish to classify as Offense, Toxic, or Hate speech.

 #### Dataset Citations
 Wiegand, Michael, 2019, "GermEval-2018 Corpus (DE)", https://doi.org/10.11588/DATA/0B5VML, heiDATA, V1